 A compact fluorescent light bulb consumes only a quarter of the electricity of a standard incandescent light bulb, and lasts approximately 8-15 times longer.
 A US article stated "A household that invested $90 in changing 30 fixtures to CFL's would save $440 to $1,500 over the five-year life of the bulbs, depending on your cost of electricity.
 Look at your utility bill and imagine a 12% discount to estimate the savings!
 On average, each CFL you install, could save approximately $30 over the lifetime of the bulb, compared to an incandescent at 10 cents per kilowatt.
 If you are paying more than 10 cents for each kilowatt (include the delivery charge, etc.) then your savings will be even greater.

 Light Emitting Diodes (LED)

 LEDs, or light emitting diodes, are extremely energy efficient and extremely long-lasting light bulbs.
-LEDs are just starting to hit the consumer market in a big ( affordable) way.
-In most loacations, they still cost quite a bit more than even CFLs, but use even less energy and last even longer.
+LEDs are hitting the consumer market in a big ( affordable) way.
+In most loacations, they still cost a bit more than CFLs, but use even less energy and last even longer.
 An LED light bulb can reduce energy consumption by 80-90% and last up to100,000 hours.
 Christmas lights using LEDs have come down in price, but make sure you like the set you buy, as they may last you your lifetime given the few hours per year that they are turned on.

 Lighting isn’t only about the bulbs, having eco-friendly lamps and light fixtures is key to greening your lighting.
 When looking for new lights, keep your eyes out for lamps made with natural, recycled, or reused materials.